frontenddogma/css-optimization-basics/manuscript/operation.md

 One is to separate all styles by modules (functionality), or perhaps, blocks, or elements (BEM), and to keep them separate.
 (This goes in the direction of the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).)

 Two is not to do anything on top—as we don’t have to do anything more if we’re sorting selectors consistently (such sorting will _inherently_ lead to a modular order within our style sheets), and especially not _if_ we DRY our style sheets entirely.
 As we’ll see, we can DRY up individual CSS modules, but we can also just DRY them up on the whole, something for which module separation is rather inconvenient.
-(This is another example for where our work requires some feeling for balance and priority—we may well decide for a different course, especially when our projects are of large size.)
+(This is another example for where our work requires some feeling for balance and priority—we may well decide on a different course, especially when our projects are of large size.)

 I> Be cautious around [OOCSS](https://www.slideshare.net/stubbornella/object-oriented-css) (object-oriented CSS), [BEM](http://getbem.com/) (Block Element Modifier), [Atomic CSS](https://acss.io/), and similar conventions.
 Look very closely how they help, and how they hinder you.
 I>
 I> In a basic sense, what they do is address some of the problems of _complex_ web development, but they also curb freedom and possibilities.
 In some cases (Atomic CSS), they make only for fancy beginner-style code.
 I>
 I> When we’re asked to avoid the descendant selector (OOCSS), then great, no worries about inheritance (that is the TSA writing CSS right there)—but also no incredible elegance through contextual styling.
 When we shall avoid nested selectors (BEM), but “in this case [Christmas example] they are reasonable,” then we are not better off than before.
-When we must memorize more than 40 new classes (Atomic CSS) only to write the most presentational markup (which, by the way, is the opposite of separation of concerns), then we negate quite _all_ the advantages of CSS and separation through a single convention.
+When we must memorize more than 40 new classes (Atomic CSS) only to write the most presentational markup (the opposite of separation of concerns), then we negate quite _all_ the advantages of CSS and separation through a single convention.

 ### Don’t Repeat Yourself

 The next maintainability pillar to optimize for is to avoid repetition.
-When we think about selectors in terms of _grouped_ selectors (that is, `section` to be different from `section, div`), and when we assume declarations to be written so consistently as to not inadvertently repeat through different spellings (compare `outline: 0` and `outline: none`), there really is only one way to avoid repetition: through avoiding repeat _declarations_.
+When we think about selectors in terms of _grouped_ selectors (that is, `section` to be different from `section, div`), and when we assume declarations to be written so consistently as not to inadvertently repeat through different spellings (compare `outline: 0` and `outline: none`), there really is only one way to avoid repetition: through avoiding repeat _declarations_.

 Most of the time that makes our style sheets more compact and also more maintainable, because we limit the number of places where a particular style is defined.